andrewyyip/Capstone_Project_2/README.md

 We will be using data sourced from: https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia

+The images are organized into training, validation, and testing sets.

-We train a neural network on the image data set in order to predict whether or not pneumonia is present in a chest x-ray image.
+We train a neural network on the image data in order to predict whether or not pneumonia is present in a chest x-ray image.
+We will also take a closer look at what our model is doing when it looks at our images.